This website uses cookies. Find out more in our Privacy Policy.

 Student Health Services

-At the Wellness Center, you'll receive health services from full-time nurse practitioners.
+At the Wellness Center, you'll receive health services from a full-time nurse practitioner and registered nurse.
 Nurse practitioners are registered nurses with advanced education and clinical training.
-As health care providers, our nurse practitioners:
+As health care providers, our nurse practitioner is able to:

 • Obtain medical histories and perform physical examinations